cmu-cs-academy/desktop-cmu-graphics/CONTRIBUTING.md

 uv run pre-commit install --install-hooks
 ```

-If you're working on the Rust helpers library, install Rust via rustup as described [here](https://rust-lang.org/tools/install/).
+Install Rust via rustup as described [here](https://rust-lang.org/tools/install/).
 See the section about configuration your `PATH` environment
 variable to ensure `cargo` and `rustc` are both available.

+Run code from this repository with `uv run`, for example `uv run samples/highscore.py`. uv builds the Rust helpers library (`cmu_graphics_helpers/`) into its virtual environment, and rebuilds it when its source changes, so changes to the Rust code take effect without any other steps.
+Only the zip installer uses the binaries vendored under `cmu_graphics/libs` (see `cmu_graphics/dist.py`).

 # Running a Build